21 Genius Uses for Hand Sanitizer You’ll Wish You Knew Before

 Pre-treat stains before laundering

 Even the makers of Tide detergent acknowledge that a bit of hand sanitizer can effectively pre-treat stains on clothing.
 Rub some in, let it sit for one to three minutes, blot it away and apply Tide, and then wash as directed on the garment’s label.
+Don’t miss these other weird products that also work as a stain remover.

 Remove a sticky label